 Smart charging becomes even more powerful when you add in bi-directional charging.
 With the right charger and car, the vehicle could send the energy stored in its battery back to the grid.
 This helps to reduce demand on the grid but opens up a wealth of possibilities with Vehicle-to-X (V2X) technology.

-The benefits of smart charging
+The benefits of smart charging of EV

 There are numerous benefits to smart charging for EV drivers, charge point operators, utilities, and the planet as a whole.
 These include: